IreneKilgannon/pands-project/README.md

 |75%   |     6.400000 |    3.300000  |    5.100000  |   1.800000|
 |max   |     7.900000 |    4.400000  |    6.900000  |   2.500000|

 The summary statistics reveal that petal lengths and petal widths are smaller than the sepal length and sepal width.
 Petal width is the smallest variable with the min length of 0.1 cm, a mean of 1.20 cm with max size of 2.5 mm.
 Sepal length is the largest of the four variables with a mean of 5.8 mm.
-I would imagine that the size difference between the sepal and petals would help an amateur botanist distinguish between the sepals and petals. __REPHRASE__
+I would imagine that the size difference between the sepals and petals would help an amateur botanist distinguish between them if they could not do so by looking at the flower.

 Summary Statistics for Each Iris Species